-Fresh Coast Creatives: The art of connection with Jamie John
+Fresh Coast Creatives: Brushstrokes of local history with Liam Berigan

 Support for Fresh Coast Creatives comes from the Northwest Michigan Arts & Culture Network, inviting you to Fall into the Arts, and through an award from Michigan Arts & Culture Council.